History of TCP/IP Reference Model

 Definition

-• The TCP/IP Model is a popular specification for computer network protocols, that helps in controlling, coordinating, and regulating the proper functioning of a typical computer network by providing different types of protocols as needed by its different layers.
+• The TCP/IP Model is a popular specification for computer network protocols.
+It helps to control, coordinate, and regulate the proper functioning of a typical computer network by providing different types of protocols as needed by its various layers.

 Features